 Apple Pie Cookies is simply apple pie in a cookie, could you ask for anything more?
-A recipe from Seduction in the Kitchen.
+This simple cookie will sure to delight your taste buds.

 This is a very special post, it is my 300th post!
 I did not even realize I was up to 300 until a few days ago.
-I was in the process of looking at statistics for Seduction in the Kitchen for a media kit update and I saw the 299 number for posts.
+I was in the process of looking at statistics for Seduction in the Kitchen for a media kit update and I saw the 299 number of posts.

 I thought I get back into blogging to help keep me entertained since I was on bed rest for 2 months and could show him, yes I know how to cook.
 The relationship didn’t last, but admit he did recently contact me.
 It was nice chatting with him, I told him, I owe all my success with Seduction in the Kitchen to him.

 Not to worry, the stores have my honey crisp apples and they work for a good ole apple pie.
 However, I live by myself, I really don’t want to make a whole apple pie.
 I know I can use the leftovers to make my Pie Muffins.
-A cookie just sounds better for a single gal, plus the leftovers transports nicely to work for them to devour.
+Apple Pie Cookies just sounds better for a single gal, plus the leftovers transport nicely to work for them to devour.

 Apple pie in a cookie, could you ask for anything more?
 A recipe from Seduction in the Kitchen.

 - 1 1/4 cups firmly packed brown sugar

 - 1 1/4 teaspoons cinnamon

 - 3 cups quick oats